antonioreuter/companyAdmin/README.md

 ## Try Online
 There is a sample running on **Heroku** at this [link](https://stark-reef-70759.herokuapp.com).
-There you can find also our [Web Api Documentation Online](https://stark-reef-70759.herokuapp.com/swagger-ui.html)
+There you can find also our [Web Api Documentation](https://stark-reef-70759.herokuapp.com/swagger-ui.html)

-When you try to access the Web Api Services a prompt may pop-up for you.
-If so,  you need to enter with the credentials below to authenticate yourself before start to use the web api services.
+When you try to access the Web Api Services directly or through the [Web Api Documentation](https://stark-reef-70759.herokuapp.com/swagger-ui.html) a prompt may pop-up for you.
+If so,  you need to enter the credentials below to authenticate yourself before start to use the web api services.
 ```
 username: services